stevengonsalvez/promptregistry-mcp/README.md

 *   **To connect to a locally running server (compiled):**
     ```bash
-    mcp-inspector --stdio "node /path/to/your/mcp-prompt-squire/dist/server.js"
+    mcp-inspector --stdio "node /path/to/your/mcp-promptregistry/dist/server.js"
     ```
 *   **To connect to the Docker container:**
     ```bash
-    mcp-inspector --stdio "docker run -i --rm mcp-prompt-squire"
+    mcp-inspector --stdio "docker run -i --rm mcp-promptregistry"
     ```
-    *(Replace `mcp-prompt-squire` with your image name if different.
+    *(Replace `mcp-promptregistry` with your image name if different.
 Ensure `mcp-inspector` is installed and in your PATH.)*

     The Inspector allows you to see available prompts and tools, make requests, and view responses interactively.

 ## 🧰 Using with Claude Desktop (Example Workflow)

-Once MCP Prompt Squire is added as an MCP server in Claude Desktop (using one of the configurations above):
+Once MCP Prompt Registry is added as an MCP server in Claude Desktop (using one of the configurations above):

 1.  **Discover Prompts:** Your custom prompts should appear in Claude Desktop's prompt library or be accessible via its command interface (e.g., by typing `/` or similar, depending on Claude's UI).
 The `description` you set in your prompt's JSON file will be visible.
 2.  **Select a Prompt:** Choose one of your prompts.